syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Responsive.md

 ---
 layout: post
 title: Responsive with Grid widget for Syncfusion ASP.NET Core
-description: Learn here all about Responsive support in Syncfusion ASP.NET Core Grid control, its elements and more details.
+description: Learn here all about Responsive support in Syncfusion ASP.NET Core Grid control, its elements and more.
 platform: aspnet-core
 control: Grid
 documentation: ug